Katův šleh

-Katův šleh (literally executioner’s whipping) is a Czech dish being served in most conventional restaurants.
+Katův šleh (literally executioner’s whipping) is a Czech dish being served in many conventional restaurants.
 It is a low-cost meal which can be easily and quickly prepared.
 It is made in many variants, however, the necessary attribute is a strong pungency or piquancy and the presence of pork or chicken meat cut into thin strips (referred to as “noodles” in Czech).